 By Tim Lambert

 Twice when she was a teenager Mary visited London.
 Then in 1836, she married Edwin Horatio Seacole.
 Unfortunately, he died in 1844.
 Afterward, Mary ran a boarding house.
 In 1850 she tried to treat people in Kingston suffering from cholera.
+She used herbal medicines.

 The Crimean War

 In 1854 Mary Seacole sailed to England because she was worried about her investments in gold mining.
 At that time Britain was at war with Russia and British soldiers were fighting in Crimea.
 At that time there were adverts in newspapers for nurses to go to Crimea.
 But Mary did not apply in writing at that time.
 However, later she did visit government offices and asked to become a nurse but she was refused.

 However, she decided to open a business in Crimea.
 She sailed there in March 1855 and she became a sutler (a person who sold provisions to soliders).
 Mary ran a bar and restaurant for British officers called the British Hotel.
 (It was not, however a hotel in the modern sense of the word, just a place where army officers could eat and drink).